Open Events and FAQs

 Q: When should I apply for my daughter to join the school?

 A: There is no advantage to early applications, all candidates are considered based on their performance in the admissions process.
-It is recommended applications are made between early March and end October of the year preceding the proposed year of entry to the school.
-In particular applications seeking special consideration in assessments should be submitted in time for review by the Head of Learning Support and to provide time for agreement to be reached on any relevant assessment arrangements.
-Applications are accepted from March of the year preceding the proposed year of entry to the school and the deadline for applications for entry is November of the year prior to entry.
-This year, applications for entry in September 2023 should be submitted before 10am on Monday 7th November 2022.
+Applications should be made between April and the application deadline (usually early November) of the year preceding the proposed year of entry to the school.
+In particular, applications seeking special consideration in assessments should be submitted in time for review by the Head of Learning Support.
+This year, applications for entry in September 2026 should be submitted before midday on Tuesday 4th November 2025.

 Q: How many places are available at 7+?

-A: There are approximately 48 places available for entry to the Junior School at 7+.
+A: There are 48 places available for entry to the Junior School at 7+.

 Q: What format do the assessments take for entry at 7+?

-A: For entry at 7+ the girls complete Mathematics and English assessments and may be invited to attend an observed problem-solving activity session.
+A: For entry at 7+ pupils complete Mathematics and English assessments and may be invited to attend an observed problem-solving activity session.

 Q: Do you recommend tutoring before the assessments?